tastyigniter/docs/advanced/localization.md

 ### Configuring the default language

 You may want to set the installed language pack as the default language for new users and visitors.
-You can do this on the **System > Languages** page of the admin interface, by clicking the **Set as Default** button next to the language you want to use as the default.
+You can do this on the _Manage > Settings > Languages_ page of the admin interface, by clicking the **Set as Default** button next to the language you want to use as the default.

 ### Enabling language detection